-New York City, synonymous with its frenetic pace, neon lights, massive billboards, and towering skyscrapers, has some architectural gems hidden in plain sight.
-Listed here are 10 such hidden architectural details that tend to be overlooked amidst the glitz and glamour of the city.
+Synonymous with its frenetic pace, neon lights, massive billboards, and towering skyscrapers, has some architectural gems hidden in plain sight.
+Listed here are 10 such hidden New York City architecture details that tend to be overlooked amidst the glitz and glamour of the city.

 A casual stroll on the Upper East Side of Manhattan gives you quaint views of chocolate brown colored homes.
 These brownstone homes are as distinct to New York City as the prominent yellow cabs zooming through the city or Manhattan’s sky-high towers.
 The first appearance of brownstone can be dated back to the 1780s when Federal Style architecture was prevalent in the United States.
 Brownstone was used in true Federal Style homes at the base and the stoop, below the main door.